 While you should compare all your options to determine what’s available and best for your business, Akey thinks many business owners can save money by opting for an interchange-plus plan rather than a tiered plan.

 Whichever option you choose, consider avoiding long-term contracts so your business can remain flexible.
 This way, you can compare your options and switch to a new processor if it’ll save you money.

 Thoroughly researching your options can also give you ammo during negotiations.
 Sometimes you can negotiate the payment processing rates and other fees.
-You could also ask the processor to remove some terms, such as the cancellation fee, from your contract.
+You could also ask the processor to remove some terms, like the cancellation fee, from your contract.

 Transactional processing fees can eat into your margins.
-However, it’s only one of dozens of potential fees that payment processors charge business owners.
-Here are a few others you might see:
+But it’s only one of dozens of potential fees that payment processors charge business owners.
+Here are a few others you might see.

-- Cancellation fee.
-A one-time fee if you close your account before your contract ends.
+- Cancelation fee: A one-time fee if you close your account before your contract ends.

 Payment card industry (PCI) fees

 The Payment Card Industry Data Security Standard is a set of security requirements agreed to by five major credit card brands.
 Your processor or merchant account provider could charge a PCI compliance fee to cover the cost of ensuring your system handles customers’ credit card data appropriately.
 Noncompliance could also result in fees, higher processing charges and costs associated with data breaches or fraud.